aosnotes/ansible-playbooks/README.md

 # ansible-playbooks
-Ansible playbooks for AOS Notes tutorials
+This is the repository for AOS Notes' Ansible playbooks.